 “I felt like I was in a dream, I wanted to wake up and it all to be over.
 I was so mad at my body for putting me through this pain,” Tea said.
 “Do you know what it is like not being in control of your own body?
 It literally feels like your mind is out to get you.”

 Tea’s older cousin had similar symptoms which were diagnosed as dystonia and received deep brain stimulation (DBS) surgery eight years earlier.
-Her cousin’s doctor recommended that Tea see Bennett Lavenstein, M.D., a neurologist at Children’s National Health System who later referred the family to Chima Oluigbo, M.D., a neurosurgeon at Children’s National.
+Her cousin’s doctor recommended that Tea see Bennett Lavenstein, M.D., a neurologist at Children’s National Hospital who later referred the family to Chima Oluigbo, M.D., a neurosurgeon at Children’s National.
 Over the next several months, Tea was put on different medications to try and control her cramping, but nothing seemed to work for more than a few hours.
 Shortly before her family decided to move forward with DBS surgery, Tea was in the hospital for three weeks and could not speak, eat, walk, or do anything on her own.

 “I felt powerless.
 It was so hard to watch Tea be in so much pain.
 We knew we had to try something else to help her and felt ready to try deep brain stimulation,” said Tonya Abbadini, Tea’s mother.